Xenopsd

 2. cancellable subprocesses

 Xenstore watches are used for device hotplug and unplug.
 Xenopsd has to wait for the backend or for a udev script to do something.
-If that blocks then we need a way to cancel the watch.
+If that blocks, we need a way to cancel the watch.
 The easiest way to cancel a watch is to watch an additional path (a “cancel path”) and delete it, see cancellable_watch.
 The “cancel paths” are placed within the VM’s Xenstore directory to ensure that cleanup code which does xenstore-rm will automatically “cancel” all outstanding watches.
 Note that we trigger a cancel by deleting rather than creating, to avoid racing with delete and creating orphaned Xenstore entries.

 Subprocesses are used for suspend/resume/migrate.
 Xenopsd hands file descriptors to libxenguest by running a subprocess and passing the fds to it.
 Xenopsd therefore gets the process id and can send it a signal to cancel it.
 See Cancellable_subprocess.run.